kintohub/kintohub-docs/docs/getting-started.md

 > endpoints are going to be in the following format **http://api.staging.kintohub.com/{microservicename}**

-> Kintoblocks can't be accessed directly, it must be through Applications, if you tried to go to `http://api.staging.kintohub.com/nodeexample/sample/hello` you will get an error.
+> Kintoblocks can't be accessed directly.
+To access them we will need to deploy them through Applications.
+Therefore, if you tried to go to `http://api.staging.kintohub.com/nodeexample/sample/hello` you will get an error.

 ### Tag Latest Commit